WPChill/download-monitor/readme.txt

 = 1.0.5 =
 * When do_not_force is enabled, still replace abspath with home_url
+* Exclude dlm_download from search and disable query var

 = 1.0.4 =
 * Tweak admin page detection to work when no downloads exist.